Bring the Hands-On Farm Classroom to Your Home!

-We realize that not everyone can come to our home in the Valley, and we knew that there was a real need to have a visual guide for raising your own cow.
+We realized that not everyone could come to our home to learn, and we knew that there was a real need to have a visual guide for raising your own cow.
 With you in mind, we have developed the Milking School DVD set.

 It will also help experienced owners transition their animals to a more natural lifestyle.